serioussoftwareuk/RubyonRails-test-task/README.md

 If I had more time, then I'd

 * Improve test base
-* Improve and specify errors system
+* Improve and specify errors system with validation of input file BTW I use as example [this](../master/spec/fixtures/files/locations_import.csv)
 * Add rubocop and fix its offenses
 * Add pagination on index view
 * Create smoother views =)